 MA Programme Description

-Although you are working primarily on your own practice, there are also throughout the year group critiques, seminars, lectures, workshops and tutorials with other members of the programme team.
-You will produce work for studio critiques that take place in terms one and two.
+Although working primarily on their own practice, there are also throughout the year group critiques, seminars, lectures, workshops and tutorials with other members of the Programme team and more widely with staff and students from throughout the broader School.
+Students produce work for studio critiques that take place throughout term one and two.

-At the beginning of the spring term, first-year students contribute to the Work-in-Progress Show.
-Your work is not expected to be resolved at this stage.
+At the beginning of the spring term, first-year students contribute to the Work-in-progress Show.
+Their work is not expected to be resolved at this stage.
 It is an opportunity to take risks, trying new materials and ideas.
-As this is in a public context, it includes the question of spectatorship.
-This enables you to reflect upon the efficacy of the visual forms and concepts with which you have been working.
+As this is in a public context it includes the question of spectatorship.
+This enables students to reflect upon the efficacy of the visual forms and concepts with which they have been working.

-In the second year, you select your personal tutor who appraises your work twice a term.
-You produce a self-initiated body of work, which is evaluated and discussed in group critiques and tutorials during the year.
+In their second year students are assigned a relevant personal tutor who supports their practice throughout the year.
+They produce a self-initiated body of work, which is evaluated and discussed in group critiques and tutorials throughout the year.

 Critical & Historical Studies

 The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice, and to engage with students from their own and other disciplines.
 The role of Critical & Historical Studies (CHS) is to support the studio programmes in enabling these critical engagements to take place.
 The courses offered by CHS to first-year, studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.

 In the autumn and spring terms there are a series of College-wide seminars and lectures.
 The autumn term series will relate to your particular discipline, whereas the spring term series will be more broad-based and cross-disciplinary in nature.